tiagofsanchez/tiagofsanchez/content/posts/2021-06-04-paginating-through-cards-in-nextjs.md

 I came across the need to render a certain number of cards, that would grow over time, in a static generated NextJS project and thought about designing a method that would help me to paginate through that array.

-This posts tries to explain how to implement that.
+This post tries to explain how to implement that.

 # Paginating through my array